mui/material-ui/docs/src/pages/components/click-away-listener/click-away-listener-es.md

 {{"demo": "pages/components/click-away-listener/ClickAway.js"}}

 Notice that the component only accepts one child element.
 You can find a more advanced demo on the [Menu documentation section](/components/menus/#menulist-composition).

+## Portal

+The following demo uses [`Portal`](/components/portal/) to render the dropdown into a new "subtree" outside of current DOM hierarchy.

+{{"demo": "pages/components/click-away-listener/PortalClickAway.js"}}